bhboyle/ESP32_Light_Switch/README.md

 ## Introduction
 This project will be an open source ESP32 based Wifi MQTT light switch.
 My interntion is to make a device that will fit into a "Decor" style switch box.
 Sonoff devices are interesting but they do not fit into a regular box allong side other non-smart switches.

+The circuit boards are split into two. there is a power board that handles the converstion of the AC in to DC and providrs both 5volts DC and 3.3 volts DC to the controller board.
+The controller board has the ESP32 for control and the buttons for triggering.
+There is a "light" button and a "factory" button. the light button is of course used to turn the light on and off while the factory button is used to do a factory reset.

+The Preferences library is used to store the variables in the NV ram for retrieval after a power down.

 Right now this is the beginning.
 There is much more work to be done.

 ## Todo